ontop/ontop-tutorial/dremio/README.md

 Tutorial "How to connect Dremio to Ontop"
 =====================================================================================================

-Inthis tutorial we present step-by-step the way of connecting Dremio to Ontop.
-We show how to integrate **uni1** data saved in the PostgreSQL database and *uni2* data saved in plain JSON files into one Dremio data space.
+In this tutorial we present step-by-step the way of connecting Dremio to Ontop.
+We show how to integrate *uni1* data saved in the PostgreSQL database and *uni2* data saved in plain JSON files into one Dremio data space.

 Before you proceed, we recommend you to see the following tutorials provided by Dremio: